 - Risk factors include lifestyle, smoking, obesity and hypertension.

-- Other risk factors include long-term renal dialysis, tuberous sclerosis, renal transplant recipients, acquired renal cystic disease and von Hippel-Lindau disease.
+- Other risk factors include long-term renal dialysis, tuberous sclerosis, renal transplant recipients and acquired renal cystic disease.

 The use of ultrasound and CT scans has increased the detection of asymptomatic RCC.
 More than 50% of adult renal tumours are detected when using ultrasound to investigate nonspecific features.

 - The classic triad of haematuria, loin pain and loin mass is not often seen now.

 - Other presentations include fatigue, weight loss, macroscopic haematuria, palpable mass, varicocele, bilateral ankle oedema, pyrexia of unknown origin and hypertension.